View our posts

 RE

-In RE this half term, we will be learning about ‘Do Muslims get a sense of belonging from going to a mosque?’
+In RE this half term, we will be learning Why was Jesus welcomed like a king by the crowds on Palm Sunday?
 Pupils will learn to:

 Computing

-This half term the children our topic will be looking at programming.
-Pupils will look at setting commands by using their understanding of direction.
+This half term the children our topic will be about Data and Grouping.
+Pupils will learn to:

 Art

-In art, the children will be introduced to painting.
-Pupils will learn to:
+In art, pupils will be introduced to printing.

 Mandarin

-In Mandarin, the topic this half term is about to learn saying numbers in Mandarin.
+In Mandarin, the topic this half term is establishment.
+The children will learn how to say hello, goodbye in Mandarin.

 PSHE

-In PSHE we will be learning about Living in the Wider World-Famous Campaigners for BAME Rights.
-Pupils will learn about:
+In PSHE we will be learning about Living in the wider world.

 PE

-In Spring 1 children will be learning how to:
+In Spring 1 children will be learning Tag Rugby

 Music

-Our topic this half term is Creepy-crawly Rhythms.
-Pupils will learn to:
+Our topic this half term is High and Lows.
+Pupils will be learning to:

 • play tuned and untuned instruments musically